Google Wallet: Usage

+Pass Transfers

+When switching devices or factory resetting, passes that are limited to one device have the potential to be lost, as Android/Wear OS does not automatically remove data from Wallet when the aforementioned processes are initiated.
+The user must remember to clear device-specific passes, such as transit cards, IDs, and keys from their current devices.

 Ecosystem

 Google Wallet has a passes feature, which exists in a larger ecosystem.
-They are presented in the bottom half of the app and can be sorted manually.
+They are presented below the user's payment cards and can be sorted manually.
 Developers must first be granted access to the Google Wallet API before they can author such items.
+Passes can be shared to other users via a link, so long as the issuer of said pass does not restrict its addition to more than one user's Wallet.

 In its simplest form, an interaction (or transaction) between a pass and a system is facilitated by a 1D or 2D code, although it requires the customer to initiate the activity.
 Passes can also contain nothing but plain text or an image.

 In addition to retailer-specific passes, Google Wallet also supports contactless student IDs that can be added through the Transact eAccounts and CBORD GET Mobile applications.
-Government-issued IDs are also supported via an open beta in one US state: Maryland.
+Government-issued IDs are also supported in ten American states.

 Smart Tap

-Google Wallet offers Smart Tap technology for use by developers and merchants that enable NFC passes to be stored within a customer's Google Wallet for use at a compatible terminal.
+Google Wallet offers Smart Tap technology for use by developers and merchants that enables NFC passes to be stored within a customer's Google Wallet for use at a compatible terminal.
 Google offers the technology free of charge through the Google Pay & Wallet Console.
 Each pass issuer is given a Collector ID to use to configure their compatible terminals.
 If multiple passes within a user's Wallet match a terminal's Collector ID, a carousel will appear when tapping, allowing the user to tap their device, swipe to the next pass, and then repeat the process until all desired passes are transmitted.

 This technology is currently used by a variety of businesses worldwide for a wide range of uses.
 Walt Disney World Resort (USA), Ticketmaster (USA & UK), and Pathé Cinémas (France) use it for ticketing.
 Redbox (USA), Nando's (UK & Ireland), and Woolworth's (Australia) use it for loyalty programs.
-And Anytime Fitness (USA) and David Lloyd Clubs (UK) use it for memberships.
+And Anytime Fitness (Globally), Keepcool (France), Club Lime (Australia), & David Lloyd Clubs (UK) use it for memberships.

+Financial services

+Google Pay

+Google Pay is a service within Wallet that allows for payments with select banks and card networks.
+Currently available in a subset of the countries that support Google Wallet.

+QR Payments

+Wallet allows for QR payments in Brazil.
+This service supports the Visa, Mastercard, and Elo networks, as well as via Pix, and is primarily intended for users that do not have NFC functionality in their Android-powered devices.